Nilzor/newsapp/README.md

 # Android News app x3

-This is the same functionality is implemented twice in these two technologies>
+This is the same functionality is implemented twice in these two technologies:

 - Xamarin
 - React Native

 I wanted to test the hypothesis that there are so many good native cross-platform technologies now that there is no excuse to write apps for Android only.
 What better way to test for an Android developer than to dive into two unknown technologies: Xamarin and React Native, and see what the experience is.
-As a baseline I compared it with my experience working with the [VG](https://play.google.com/store/apps/details?id=com.agens.android.vgsnarvei) and [Aftonbladet](https://play.google.com/store/apps/details?id=se.aftonbladet.start) apps for Schibsted.
+The "third app" is the common article presentation layer I've worked with for the [VG](https://play.google.com/store/apps/details?id=com.agens.android.vgsnarvei)* and [Aftonbladet](https://play.google.com/store/apps/details?id=se.aftonbladet.start) apps for Schibsted.

+_\*) Native functionality not yet released to the Play Store as of Oct 2nd 2017_

 ## Running